braynm/fullstack-exam/readme.md

 - Read the `readme.md` in /frontend

 After you finish the exam, create a github repository and send us the link.

+### Unit Tests
+- It would be ideal if you can add unit/integration test using mocha or something similar.